Rishirishith/Veda-Nex25/README.md

 AyurvediCure provides users with two options for consultations:

 1. **Talk to AI Doctor 🤖**: Get instant advice and recommendations from our AI-powered Ayurvedic doctor.
-2. **Talk to Human Doctor 🧑‍⚕️**: Connect with a real Ayurvedic doctor for personalized consultations.
+2. **Find nearby ayurvedic clinics 🧑‍⚕️**: Connect with a real Ayurvedic doctor for personalized consultations.

 ### Features 🌿

 - **Personalized and Private Conversations**: All your interactions are secure and tailored to your needs.
-- **Flexibility**: Switch seamlessly between AI and human doctors during your consultation.
+- **Flexibility**: Switch seamlessly between Ask Veda-Nex and nearby ayurvedic clinics during your consultation.
 - **Medical Records Safety**: Your medical records are stored securely and can be accessed anytime.
 - **Locate Nearby Ayurvedic Doctors**: Find and connect with Ayurvedic doctors near you.